Zoran Arsenić

-Zoran Arsenić (born 2 June 1994) is a Croatian professional footballer who plays as a centre-back for Raków Częstochowa.
+Zoran Arsenić (born 2 June 1994) is a Croatian professional footballer who plays as a centre-back for and captains Ekstraklasa club Raków Częstochowa.

 Club career

 Coming from the NK Osijek academy, Arsenić was ceded to NK Višnjevac during his first U19 year, where he gathered a couple of senior caps in the Treća HNL Istok.
 Returning to Osijek, he made his first team debut on 22 June 2013, as a starter in a 1–2 home loss against NK Lokomotiva.
 Not long afterwards, he was sent on loan to Druga HNL side HNK Segesta, where he spent most of the 2013–14 season, and the following season to NK Sesvete, playing in the same tier.
 He settled as a regular at NK Osijek at the start of the 2015–16 season.

-On 4 January 2017 he signed a contract with Wisła Kraków valid from 1 July 2017.

-On 17 May 2018 he signed a contract extension that tied him to Wisła until 2022.
+On 4 January 2017, Arsenić signed a contract with Wisła Kraków valid from 1 July 2017.
+On 17 May 2018, he signed a contract extension that tied him to Wisła until 2022.
 However, due to Wisła's regulatory difficulties his contract was dissolved by mutual consent in January 2019.

-On 16 January 2019 he signed a three-and-half year contract with Jagiellonia Białystok.
+On 16 January 2019, he signed a three-and-a-half-year contract with Jagiellonia Białystok.